Pesticide Applicator Continuing Education

 Pest management of ornamental plants involves multiple steps from growing a healthy plant that is more resistant to pest damage to correctly identifying the problem when present.
 This course will cover the most common pests of ornamental plants.

 As certified or licensed professionals we have legal responsibilities that we must fulfill in every job that we do.
 Not only do have to control pests, but we also have to do the paperwork and legwork that documents our applications.
-These are very important steps in the process of pest control, and following through is a must for any successful business.
+This course reviews the basics of general structural pest management.

 Termites are just one of the many wood-destroying pests found throughout the United States.
 Carpenter ants, powderpost beetles, and wood-damaging fungi can also cause severe structural damage if not properly managed.
 This course will cover the primary wood-destroying pests found through the country, the recommended treatments for each of those pests, and the primary sources of excess structural moisture.